 Meanwhile the Glasgow Film Festival has come and gone, having only just averted disaster.
-Oddly I was mentioned twice in this year’s programme, first for my participation in a panel discussion hosted by Jamie Dunn of The Skinny about how we watch films in the age of streaming and second, in relation to Mark Cousins’ epic series, Women Make Film, a 14-hour miscellany tracing the careers of female filmmakers.
+Oddly I was mentioned twice in this year’s programme, first for my participation in a panel discussion hosted by Jamie Dunn of The Skinny about how we watch films in the age of streaming.
+Second, I was namechecked in relation to Mark Cousins’ epic series, Women Make Film, a 14-hour miscellany tracing the careers of female filmmakers but not, it must be said, my own.
 Clearly it’s a considerable achievement and a passionate endeavour but I’m perplexed because despite its raison d’être, the series only serves to highlight how women in film don’t breathe the same air as their male counterparts.

 I could quote statistics about gender imbalance but in the end it’s moot.
 Truth is, the situation for female filmmakers is dire but no one cares.
 Why should they?
-It’s hard to believe but the first feature film made by a woman in my native Scotland didn’t occur until almost a century after the invention of cinema: Margaret Tait’s Blue Black Permanent, (1991) a damning indictment on my nation’s attitude both to film and to women’s place in it.
+Yet it’s hard to believe the first feature film made by a woman in my native Scotland didn’t occur until almost a century after the invention of cinema: Margaret Tait’s Blue Black Permanent, (1991) a sad indictment on my nation’s attitude both to film and women’s place in it.

 Not wishing to seem obtuse but if I were to pitch a series called Men Make Film would it get commissioned, I wonder?
 This is not to criticise Mark’s long cherished project.
 Indeed, we go back to last century when we worked at BBC Scotland Music and Arts and have kept in sporadic contact ever since.
 I’m grateful to him too for alerting me to my omission on the BFI Filmography which subsequently I pursued and won.